mariacheng/Independent-Study-MRI/README.md

-# MRI-ISP
-MRI Independent Study Project -
+# Independent Study Project - MRI
 Development of Radiomic-Driven Classifiers for Comparison Against Sequences Produced Using Deep Neural Network Architectures for Image-Drive Cancer Diagnosis

 This repo holds the Python files used for preliminary analysis of MRI data (provided by Sunnybrook hospital) for comparison between classifiers produced by: